roc-lang/roc/examples/jvm-interop/README.md

 	at javaSource.Demo.factorial(Native Method)
 	at javaSource.Demo.main(Demo.java:36)
 ```
-And as we expected, it runs the first two examples fine, but crashes on the third.
+And as we expected, it runs the first two examples fine, throws a RuntimeException on the third.

 Since we're talking JVM Bytecode, we can pretty much call our native function from any language that speaks JVM Bytecode.